-- 6.2 An objection is raised on the following grounds: - Leigh Town Council regrets the loss of a bungalow from the Borough's limited supply - The proposal is an overdevelopment - There will be a loss of on-street parking in a road that already suffers from parking stress - Traffic stress will increase due to excessive vehicles in the road, posing greater danger to the school children who attend nearby schools.
+6.2 Leigh Town Council wishes to object on the basis that the amended proposal is an overdevelopment exacerbated by the two planned houses each containing five bedrooms.
+There will be a loss of on-street parking in a road that already suffers from parking stress.
+Traffic stress will increase due to excessive vehicles in the road, posing greater danger to the school children who attend nearby schools.
+Additionally the Town Council regrets the loss of a bungalow from the Borough's limited supply.

-Public Consultation
+Public Notification

-- 6.3 A site notice was posted and letters were sent to 13 neighbouring residents.
-8 objections have been received which object on the following grounds: - Moving the dwelling further from the highway would increase overlooking of Burnham Road properties. - The loss of a bungalow is contrary to the Council's policies. - The Council is aiming to support developments that will pay more Council Tax. - The number of occupants of the proposed dwellings would represent overdevelopment. - Loss of on-street parking.

-- Disruption caused by deliveries and construction. - The proposal would be out of character with the surrounding area. - The proposal will cause a loss of light and privacy. - The dwellings would be taller and more bulky than surrounding properties and would fill the width of the site. - Surrounding schools are oversubscribed. - The existing street light would need to be removed. - 6.4 This application has been called in to the Development Control Committee by Councillors Evans and Mulroney.
+- 6.3 A site notice was posted and letters were sent to 12 neighbouring residents.
+Nine objections have been received which object on the following grounds: - Moving the dwelling further from the highway would increase overlooking of Burnham Road properties. - The loss of a bungalow is contrary to the Council's policies. - The Council is aiming to support developments that will pay more Council Tax. - The number of occupants of the proposed dwellings would represent overdevelopment. - Loss of on-street parking. - The provision of parking would cause the loss of soft landscaping at the site. - The proposal would cause unacceptable additional on-street parking and congestion which would prevent access by emergency services. - The proposal would be out of character with the surrounding area and cause the loss of green space. - The proposal would be detrimental to pedestrian safety. - The number of parking spaces proposed should be reduced. - The proposal will cause a loss of light and privacy. - The dwellings would be taller than the existing bungalows and too great in size. - Surrounding schools are oversubscribed. - There are too many properties within Salisbury Road and it is becoming crowded. - Approving the loss of bungalows makes the Council appear untrustworthy and hypocritical. - The proposal would be overbearing and result in a sense of enclosure.